priy1105/Bank_Customer_Churn_Predictor/README.md

-# Bank Churn Prediction
+# 🏦 Bank Customer Churn Predictor

-This repository contains the code for predicting customer churn in a bank using various machine learning models.
+This repository contains a complete machine learning project focused on predicting customer churn (attrition) for a bank.
 The data used for training and testing the models is stored in `Bank_Churn.csv`.

----

 ## Table of Contents